bonitasoft/bonita-doc/md/get-bonita-provided-applications.md

 # Deploying the Bonita User and Administrator Applications

-This page describes how to get the two applications and how to deploy them into a bundle or the cloud.
+This page describes how to get the two applications and how to deploy them into a Tomcat bundle or the cloud.

 ## How to get the applications